SuprasannaBhaumik/knowledgehub/README.md

 # Server.js

 1. This acts as an intercepter and generates the Json web token for the sessions to be validated.

+2. Place the server.js in the required path where json-server is present.
+   Install the required dependencies and issue the command to start **node server.js**